Ethicalgrey/EthG_CTF/README.md

 - Cool Dinosaur facts: A lot of people would think my favorite Dinosaur (animal living today) would be a shark just because i know a lot of - facts about them... but honestly my favorite Dinosaur is a stegosarus aka STEGO, they're very nice creatures unless provoked then they'd - have to fight since they can't HIDE very well.

-- Also another cool fact i've learned so far while learning cybersecurity & pentesting during self teaching or in the owlsec discord is that password lists are good for brute forcing especially if it's a custom social engineered password list. but nowadays bruteforcing is becoming
+- Also another cool fact i've learned so far while learning cybersecurity & pentesting during self teaching or in the owlsec discord is that password lists are good for brute forcing especially if it's a custom social engineered password list. but nowadays bruteforcing is becoming (remember humans are the weakest link in security chains)
 - harder to accomplish and is not how it use to be in th past.
 Hopefully this can help me become part of the "owlsec" team.
 - owlsec for life <3